Inky-Tech-Pty-Ltd/VillageLink/README.md

-# Village Link
+# Village Link: What is governance?
-This project began with an investigation into one question:
+This project begins with a question:

 > What is governance?